SquareSR/alternative-red-routes/Race-Route/README.md

 - Caterpie: [1-5 Potion]
 	- HA x2 (Tackle turn 2 only if Weedle hit 2 String Shots)
 - Metapod:
-	- HA x2 + Tackle (only HA turn 3 if you were slower)
+	- HA x2 + Tackle (only HA turn 3 if you were slower than Metapod)

 #### Before Bug Catcher 3
 | HP   | Healing Strategy  |